openSUSE/travel-support-program/doc/USERGUIDE.md

 change the 'state' of the request, always following the workflow diagram below.
 ![Request workflow diagram](Request_state.png)

-Every time somebody changes the state of a request, he/she can write a message explaining the reason of the change.
+Every time somebody changes the state of a request, they can write a message explaining the reason of the change.
 Both the applicant and the Travel Support Program members will be notified by mail.
 As and applicant, your goal should be to reach the 'accepted' state.
 The state also determines who can modify the